heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/02-code-examples/README.md

 L. Delafontaine and H. Louis, with the help of
 [GitHub Copilot](https://github.com/features/copilot).

+Based on the original course by O. Liechti and J. Ehrensberger.

 This work is licensed under the [CC BY-SA 4.0][license] license.

 ## Resources